-Reviews every PR
+Reviews every PR and MR

 Finds exploitable issues before they are merged.